truenas/documentation/content/SCALE/SCALEUIReference/Datasets/QuotaScreens.md

  - datasets
 ---

-TrueNAS allows setting data or object quotas for user accounts and groups cached on or connected to the system.
+TrueNAS allows setting data or object quotas for user accounts and groups cached on, or connected to the system.

 ## User Quotas Screen
 Select **Manage User Quotas** on the **Dataset Space Management** widget to open the **User Quotas** screen.
-The **User Quotas** screen displays the names and quota data of any user accounts cached on or connected to the system.
+The **User Quotas** screen displays names and quota data of user accounts cached on or connected to the system.
 If no users exist, the screen displays **No User Quotas** in the center of the screen.

 {{< trueimage src="/images/SCALE/Datasets/UserQuotasNoQuotasSCALE.png" alt="User Quotas Screen" id="User Quotas Screen" >}}